kjaisingh/Artificial-Intelligence-Research-Papers/README.md

 This technique allows us to edit more specific factors - for example, put a smile on someone’s face or remove the sunglasses of an individual.
 Colour can also be changed - for example, the colour of one’s eye can be manipulated.
 It is extremely fast, and takes just 50 milliseconds to create these images with 512 x 512 images.

 It has applications in the editing industry in filmmaking, but can also be used by novel consumers who are looking for simple edits to their photos.
-Though no web app is currently available, it does have its source code publicly-available.
+Though no web app is currently available, it does have its source code publicly-available.<br/>

 * **February - [Deep Planning Network (PlaNet)](https://www.nature.com/articles/s41467-019-08931-6.pdf)**